 A humorous and momentous trip down memory lane - to May 2002 when Roy Keane, Mick McCarthy and the Saipan saga enveloped the nation.
-10yrs on, are we still going on about it?
+10yrs on, were we still going on about it?
 Of course we are!
+(2012)

 How many years since 'Saipan'?
 Five?
 Six?
 Seven?
 Why would you mention that one word to Irish people this year?